yuu0007/sadamoru/README.md

 Sadamoru is a discord bot that wants to fulfill your discord needs!

 ### Setup
+First, run `git clone https://github.com/yuu0007/sadamoru.git`

-First run `npm i` on your terminal to install the bot dependencies.
+Next, run `npm i` on your terminal to install the bot dependencies.

-Next, make a config.json file in the root directory of the project and add:
+Then, make a config.json file in the root directory of the project and add:

 ```
 {